riniagrawal252/Java-project/README.md

 Student Registration: Register new students and manage their personal details.

-Marks Management: Create, update, and delete marks.
+Student Management: Create, update and delete report.

 View Reports: Generate and view student performance reports